 Michael led the six onto white sand.
 Shore-side palm trees spread feathery fronds like frozen fireworks to welcome waves to the beach.
-The last time Jay had been outdoors was a winter Los Angeles morning, but now the southern hemisphere soaked him in sweat as he followed Michael’s flip-flops to his family restaurant.
+The last time Jay had been outdoors was a wintry Los Angeles morning, but now the southern hemisphere soaked him in sweat as he followed Michael’s flip-flops to his family’s restaurant.

 Michael hailed a dancing waitress in Sheridanian: “Anaita!
 Oran dora!
 [Tour of six today.]”

-“[I think four are American, one platter won’t be enough.
+“[I think four are American so one platter won’t be enough.
 Bring two, three if my brothers can cook quick enough.]”

 “[On it.]”
-The waitress spun a dress-flaring curtsy for the tour group, whipping her long braid.
+The waitress whipped her long braid spinning a dress-flaring curtsy for the tour-group.
 “Welcome!
-If your tour leaves you hungry for more Sheridan, stay a night upstairs in my sisters’ apartment!
+If your tour leaves you hungry for more Sheridan stay a night upstairs in my sisters’ apartment!
 Breakfast is complimentary.”

 Zhang raised his eyebrows. “[I’m impressed, but English might be more accommodating.]”

 Zhang pursed his lips.
-“My Chinese name is difficult for some to pronounce,” he said, “so please, just call me Craig.”
+“My Chinese name is hard for some to pronounce,” he said, “so please, call me Craig.”

 Li Ying closed the Atlas.
 “Call me Suzy,” she said.
-“My English is not as good as my husband’s, but I hope we can practice together.”
+“My English is not as good as my husband’s, so let’s practice together.”

 The man in sunglasses started: “My name’s Henry.
 This—”

-While Henry pouted over his interrupted introduction, Jay photographed the platter of pastries.
+While Henry pouted over his interrupted introduction Jay photographed the platter of pastries.
 Each pastry was a crescent of crispy dough.
 He bit one in half.
-It was lined with crunchy green lettuce leaves, red goat-meat with black char, orange and purple boiled carrots, and a brown lump of grains.
+It was filled with crunchy green lettuce, red goat-meat with black char, orange and purple boiled carrots, and a brown lump of grains.
 Shredded coconut added white, nutty sweetness.
 It was delicious, he wrote in his notepad.
 Craig and Suzy annotated their Atlas.

-Only after Anaita placed the other platter before him did Henry deign to continue: “I’m Henry.
+Only after Anaita placed the other platter before him did Henry deign to continue.
+“I’m Henry.
 This is my wife, Eva, and my step-daughter, Lilly.”
 He paused as if finished.
-When Jay opened his mouth, Henry cut him off: “My wife drags me here every year to look at birds, but we’ve never gone all the way to the main island.
-I wanna climb to the top, but the phrasebook says we stop like halfway up.
+When Jay opened his mouth Henry cut him off: “My wife drags us here every year to look at birds but we’ve never gone all the way to the main island.
+I wanna climb to the top but the phrasebook says we stop like halfway up.
 How come?”

-“[Tell him we’d give his widow and orphan jobs waiting tables.]”
+“[Tell him we’d give his widow a job waiting tables.]”

 “What’d she say,” asked Henry.

-Michael’s crocodile smile melted into a slightly genuine one.
+Michael’s crocodile-smile melted into a slightly genuine one.
 “Thank you for reminding me: birds must not be photographed.
-You may photograph anything else, but if we notice a bird in the background of a shot, you will be asked to delete it.
-It is a religious matter of great importance to island natives, like myself.”
+You may photograph anything else but if we notice a bird in a shot you’ll be asked to delete it.
+It is a religious matter of great importance to island-natives like myself.”

 “I must speak with my brothers, Gabe and Raphy.”
 Michael bowed to excuse himself from the table.
 “Please, call Anaita to order an entrée.
 Our restaurant accepts all currencies, but expect change in sand-dollars!”

-Craig and Suzy chatted over their Atlas in Chinese, but Henry’s family barely spoke as they ate.
+Craig and Suzy chatted over their Atlas in Chinese but Henry’s family barely spoke as they ate.
 Jay used his Sheridanian phrasebook to eavesdrop on nearby conversations.
-Local airport workers recommended the upstairs accommodations to pilots of passing flights; above the restaurant was an apartment run by seven of Michael’s sisters-in-law.
+Local airport-workers recommended the upstairs accommodations to pilots of passing flights.
+The apartment above the restaurant was run by seven of Michael’s sisters-in-law.
 Anaita and her other six sisters worked as waitresses serving food prepared by seven of Michael’s brothers.
 Michael and six more brothers including Gabe and Raphy herded tourists across the islands.
-Of the seven touring brothers, four would be away at any time.
-Each day, one would return and another would depart.
+Of the seven touring brothers four would be away at any time.
+Each day one returned and another departed.

 Jay wondered if this family of twenty-eight owned the airport as well.
-This island of a few acres no doubt held Sheridan’s whole economy in shady palms.
+This smallest island no doubt held Sheridan’s whole economy in shady palms.

 Jay browsed the goods of two hundred islanders.
-Here as always in Sheridan, he noticed huge variety in the skin-colors and body-shapes of the native people.
+Here as always in Sheridan he noticed huge variety in the skin-colors and body-shapes of the native people.
 The tallest wrapped crickets in their wings for the shortest to sell.
-The slimmest sold shell necklaces next to the fattest threading bead bracelets.
+The slimmest sold necklaces of shells next to the fattest threading beaded bracelets.
 One booth sold candy eggs to young boys and girls.
 Another sold plush birds to elderly islanders as gifts for grandchildren.

 “Huh.”
 Jay squeezed a plush bird.
 The craftsmanship was impeccable.
 He flipped through his phrasebook.
 “Um… Oran dora.
 [Why do you… sell them?]”
 The girl running the stall shook her head and leaned in to listen to Jay’s second attempt.
 He pointed to a Sheridanian phrase repeated often in the book: “[Do not take pictures of birds?]”